More Milk, Yvette

 More Milk, Yvette, also known as Mr. Stompanato, is a 1966 avant-garde film directed by Andy Warhol.
 Filmed at the Factory, this was Warhol's first musical venture, starring Mario Montez as actress Lana Turner.

-The film is based on the story of LanaTurner, whose daughter, Cheryl Crane, came to her mother's defense and stabbed her abusive gangster boyfriend, Johnny Stompanato, to death in 1958.
+The film is based on the story of Lana Turner, whose daughter, Cheryl Crane, came to her mother's defense and stabbed her abusive gangster boyfriend, Johnny Stompanato, to death in 1958.

 Synopsis

 The film unfolds on a bare set with no pretense of realism.
 It opens with harmonica music and three figures, one resembling Bob Dylan.
 Lana Turner, known as the "Sweater Girl" from her role in the film They Won't Forget (1937), sings about modeling sweaters while her boyfriend Johnny Stompanato waiting at home with her "son" Cheryl—played by Richard Schmidt, who poses like a juvenile delinquent.
 Lana calls her maid, Yvette, who removes her sweater.
 When Lana asks about Johnny, Yvette replies, “Dead, maybe?” before saying that’s just “wishful thinking.”
 Lana then turns to Cheryl, asking why he shot Johnny, declaring her love for him.